GA lawmaker: Can HIV patients be quarantined?

 "My first impression is, 'Thank god, as a doctor, she is not treating people with HIV,' because she clearly knows nothing about the disease," Robbins said.
 "As was the case with Ebola, to have any kind of quarantine, the immediate threat to the public would have to be so substantial as to warrant the infringement upon someone's individual rights."

-Price's office did not respond to CNN's multiple requests for comment.
+"I do not support a quarantine in this public health challenge and dilemma of undertreated HIV patients," she said in a statement.

+"I do, however, wish to light a fire under all of us with responsibility in the public health arena - a fire that will result in resolve and commitment to ensure that all of our fellow citizens with HIV will receive, and adhere to, a treatment regimen that will enhance their quality of life and protect the health of the public."

 The Georgia Department of Public Health, on behalf of Wortley, declined to comment.

 Proper care can eliminate virus spread